gavin771/react_boilerplate/README.md

 The intention for this project is to have a codebase that can be forked/cloned and used to easily get up and running with a React project. <br/>
 The bulk of the heavy lifting here is handled by [Create React App](https://github.com/facebookincubator/create-react-app).
 I have just added some hooks to verify coding standards & commit messages, a suggested folder structure and scripts to deploy to github pages, as outlined by [Create React App](https://github.com/facebookincubator/create-react-app). <br />
 Much of this configuration I learnt from following Jesse Weigel and [his stream](https://www.youtube.com/watch?v=OUPBEpfBEXo&list=PLWKjhJtqVAbkxYR9ly9ksx8UYyCpBRmMc) on YouTube.
-Abig shout ]out to [freecodecamp](https://www.freecodecamp.org/) as well
+A big shout out to [freecodecamp](https://www.freecodecamp.org/) as well.

 ## Table of Contents